What to Do If Your Furnace Stops Working

 Another simple check is for external items blocking air vents.
 If furniture, curtains or boxes are placed in front of air ducts, the warmed air will not circulate throughout the room properly.

 What next if your checks don’t identify the issue?

-Many households in Calgary waste money by calling out a furnace service specialist without performing the basic checks above.
+Many households in Alberta waste money by calling out a furnace service specialist without performing the basic checks above.